Icyconfusion/Delta-Printer/README.md

 <img width="493" height="738" alt="image" src="https://github.com/user-attachments/assets/70b3c7ad-475e-4977-a918-f0f8b69fc65e" />

+**Note to reviewer:** My JLCPCB/MC screenshot is inclusive of tax and cheapest shipping option, it went into my "orders" tab despite not being paid for, but that is the total price, and the checkout page.
+Thank you:)

 ## Assembly
 The key assembly ofthe printer is a triangular prism made of 2020 T slot aluminium profiles.
 Using 3d printed brackets, shorter T slots of lengths 340mm for the top and 290 for the bottom are arranged into triangles.
 500mm T slot join these triangles.
 Two profiles are used for each tower to increase stiffness.
 The bottom bracket extends the height of the printer without needing extra T slot.
 Brackets are mounted using T nuts.